Wednesday, October 22, 2008

 It began as a clearly random encounter in a local pet store one Sunday after church.
 Lee, my teenage son, and I were turning into the parking lot of a popular restaurant.
 I noticed white tents occupying a portion of the parking lot and banners proclaiming a pet sale sponsored by the Humane Society.
 I immediately said to Lee, “We need to get another dog.”

 He looked at me as if I’d had a sudden loss of consciousness.
-We already have too much going on to spend time with the dog waiting to be fed at home.
-I’d had this thought before, and had even searched on-line for a breed that might mix well with Kylee, the resident mostly-basset hound.
-She seems lonely to me, and the fact that we are so busy gives us only limited time to spend with her.
-This was the very reason I had thought about finding a canine companion for my canine.
+We already have too much going on to spend time with our dog waiting to be fed at home.
+I’d had this thought before, and had even searched online for a breed that might mix well with Kylee, our mostly-basset hound.
+She seems lonely to me, and the fact that we are so busy gave us only limited time to spend with her.
+This was the very reason I had thought about finding a companion for my canine.

 There were lots of big dogs, a few medium-size dogs, but no puppies that could be trained by my Kylee in the ways of our family.
 I asked several of the volunteers which one of these dogs would mix well with a basset hound.
-Amazingly they all seemed to be likely candidates according to the volunteers from the Humane Society.
+Amazingly, they all were likely candidates according to the Humane Society volunteers.
 But I knew none of these dogs were going home with me.

 Suddenly the shelter volunteer pointed to me and announced, “She wants that dog!”
 All eyes turned to me as I nodded and smiled at the puppy.
 At that moment, the friend in charge walked boldly up to me.
 “Tell me about your home,” she demanded.
 I muttered something about a 3-bedroom/2-bath house in town as she surveyed me from head to toe.
 “Where do you work, what do you do, how old are your kids, and do they like dogs?” all spewed from her lips.
 The barrage of questions could not interfere with the intense gaze shared between the pup and me.